 (a) The Adler Tracts is internally served solely by substandard streets known as West Adler Drive.
 These streets are passible by vehicles, but without curb and gutter drainage and are completely inadequate for the future development of the site.
 See photo .
-The undeveloped area within the City has no internal street system.
+The undeveloped area within the City has no internal street system except two streets which are only one-half the required width of normal and are inadequate to serve additional development.